jekyll/jekyll/site/docs/usage.md

 <div class="note warning">
   <h5>Destination folders are cleaned on site builds</h5>
   <p>
-    Be aware that the contents of the <code>&lt;destination&gt;</code>
+    The contents of <code>&lt;destination&gt;</code> are automatically
-    folder are automatically cleaned when the site is built.
+    cleaned when the site is built.
 Files or folders that are not created by your site will be removed.
-Do not use an important location for <code>&lt;destination&gt;</code>;
-    instead, use it as a staging area and copy files from there to your web server.
+Do not use an important location for <code>&lt;destination&gt;</code>; instead, use it as a staging area and copy files from there to your web server.
   </p>
 </div>